Javi Benitez: Awards received by Victorias City during Benitez's term

+House of Representatives (since 2025)

+Benitez during his oath-taking ceremony as Representative of Negros Occidental’s Third District in June 5, 2025.

 In the 20th Congress, Benitez became associated with a group of young lawmakers informally dubbed the “House Hotshots,” alongside Andrew Julian Romualdez, Brian Poe, and Ryan Recto.
 With an average age of just over 29, the group garnered media attention for their youth and perceived promise.

 Benitez, however, clarified that the moniker was not an official designation, quipping that he initially thought it signaled a boy band comeback.
 “It’s just a few of us young lawmakers trying to serve with purpose,” he wrote in a social media post.
 Despite the informal nickname, Benitez emphasized the group’s commitment to meaningful legislative work, stating, “Let’s earn it with action, not hype.”

 In the first month of Benitez's term, he has principally authored 44 house bills.

 Benitez was appointed as one of the assistant majority floor leaders in the House of Representatives.
 He was also appointed as chairman of the Special Committee on Creative Industry and Performing Arts.

-Policy positions

-Online gambling

-On July 8, 2025, Benitez publicly opposed proposals for an outright ban on online gambling, warning that it could drive the industry underground and displace tens of thousands of workers.
-In a statement, he emphasized that over 40,000 Filipinos rely on jobs in the regulated online gambling sector for their livelihoods.

-He also pointed out that the industry generates more than ₱200 billion annually in government revenue, supporting essential public services such as healthcare, education, and infrastructure.

-“Banning online gambling won’t make it disappear… it just sends it underground,” Benitez said, stressing that regulation ensures accountability, protects minors, and aids in identifying gambling addiction early.
-He cited the case of DigiPlus, which reportedly paid ₱33.7 billion in taxes, contributing significantly to national development programs.
+He serves as head of the Technical Working Group on Artificial Intelligence under the Committee on Information and Communications Technology and as head of the Technical Working Group on the Circular Economy.